-- Appointing a building official for each game
+- Appointing a building manager for each game

 - Crowd control.
 The Home Team must remove a disruptive person that is requested by a referee.

 - Referee safety.
-The Home Team is responsible to ensure that the referees has the ability to enter and exit the gym without interference from fans, coaches, players, etc. (Note: failure to adhere to this rule will be reported to the Diocesan Basketball Coordinator and can result in disciplinary action.)
+The Home Team is responsible to ensure that the referees has the ability to enter and exit the gym without interference from fans, coaches, players, etc. (Note: failure to adhere to this rule will be reported to the Diocese Boys Basketball Sports Coordinator and can result in disciplinary action.)